The Winnie Years: Thirteen

 In Thirteen Winnie finds that one of her brother's friends is battling leukemia, prompting her to later donate her hair to Locks of Love.
 During this time she also finds that it's hard to talk about her changing life, as her friends are either growing up too fast or too slow.
 She's also experiencing issues with her boyfriend Lars, who she loves to kiss but can't really communicate with.

 Thirteen Plus One

 In Thirteen Plus One Winnie Perry has finally gotten the hang of junior high-gaining two fabulous BFF's and a perfect (mostly ...okay, sometimes..) boyfriend in the process-and with graduation just around the corner, the countdown to high school has just begun.
+She's made a list to-do before high school, which she completes.
 Not than Winnie is obsessing about it, since she's living in the now and has a whole bunch High-School list before freshman year rolls around.
 BIG things, like owning her heart's desire, helping the world, and-oh, yeah- growing up.

 With so much to do and only a summer to do it, one thing is for sure: eleven, twelve, and thirteen were big-bigger than big-and fourteen is going to be EPIC.